callstack/repack/ARCHITECTURE.md

       - `client/`
         - `runtime/` — Source code for runtime code embedded into a final bundle.
         - `chunks-api/` — Source code for `ChunkManager` used for dealing with Code Splitting.
-      - `commands/` — Source code for React Native CLI commands.
+      - `commands/` — Source code for React Native Community CLI commands.
       - `server/` — Source code for Development server, proxy and all related functionality.
       - `webpack/` — Source code for Webpack plugins and utilities.
   - `debugger-ui` — Source code for Chrome Remote JS debugger.